Home The Playbook

 privacy

-You don't want strangers on the public mesh reading your messages.
 The default channel uses a publicly known key — it's effectively no encryption.
-You need your own channel with a unique key.
+You need your own channel with a unique key so strangers on the public mesh can't read your messages.

 Channel → PSKGenerate new key